RobClenshaw/FizzBuzz/README.md

 # GoFizzBuzz
-A distributed FizzBuzz using Go and Kubernetes
+A distributed FizzBuzz using Go and Kubernetes.
+This was written for the purposes of learning Kubernetes.

 ## You will need